-donorJust two years after starting a Donor-advised Fund (DAF) with Heartspring United Methodist Foundation in memory of his mother, Steve Smith had exhausted the fund with continual grant making to worthy nonprofit organizations.
+donorJust two years after starting a donor-advised fund (DAF) with Heartspring United Methodist Foundation in memory of his mother, Steve Smith had exhausted the fund with continual grant making to worthy nonprofit organizations.
 Each grant request helped him think about the difference his mom wanted him to make in the world.
 It was a tangible way to consider what would make her proud and he was hooked.

 As he thought about his own will, he knew he wanted to set up a DAF as he had in honor of his mother.
 Moreover, his experience with Heartspring had been so positive, he wanted to keep working with a Methodist foundation.
 Since TMF and Heartspring had merged, he decided TMF would be the perfect fit.
 “I have been a Methodist my entire life,” Steve shared.
 “I have great confidence in the Methodist church and I know the funds will be managed well in TMF’s care.”